celo-org/celo-monorepo/packages/sdk/dappkit/README.md

   waitForSignedTxs
 } from "@celo/dappkit";

-// Let's assume that the address has funds enough in cUSD to pay the
+// Let's assume that the address has enough cUSD to pay the
-// transactions fees of all the transactions and enough to buy 10 CELOs
+// transaction fees of all the transactions and enough to buy 10 CELO
-// AND it's already a registered Account (otherwise it will require to call
+// AND it's already a registered Account (otherwise it will require a call
-// the `createAccount` method from the Accounts contract)
+// to the `createAccount` method from the Accounts contract)

 // We will be using the following contracts: const stableToken = await kit.contracts.getStableToken();